yiqiqq2025/TypeWords/Note.md

 I found this note on my car: 'Sir, we welcome you to our city.
 This is a 'No Parking'  area.
 You will enjoy your stay here if you pay attention to our street signs.
 This note is only a reminder.'
 If you receive a request like this, you cannot fail to obey it!

 'No Parking'  会被截断

+Food and talk
+    A new play is coming to "The Globe"soon, I said.
+Will you be seeing it?

+26的 of curse